wicol/unifi-dns/README.md

 * `docker-compose up`
 * UniFi clients with aliases and "fixed IP" (DHCP reservations) will be written to `/etc/dnsmasq.d/unifi.hosts`.
 * dnsmasq will look in `/etc/dnsmasq.d` and read `*.conf` files as additional config files and `*.hosts` files as additional host files, so feel free to put any additional stuff there.

+## UniFi USG

+* Go to Settings -> Networks -> LAN
+* Set "DHCP Name Server" to manual and enter the IP of the machine running unifi-dns (and some fallback servers)